 The phenomenon of psychokinesis is mentioned in ancient times, in stories of the saints and their deeds and in legends of magicians and sorcerers.
-This phenomenon in antiquity was attributed to healing, levitation, ability to become transparent and movement of objects at a distance.
+This phenomenon in antiquity was attributed to healing, levitation, ability to become transparent, and movement of objects at a distance.

 There are many mentions about the manifestations of psychokinesis of inexplicable nature.
 The first studies in the field of psychic phenomena were carried out by the members of the Society for Psychical Research with the assistance of mediums.
-In 1930 the laboratory studies of psychokinesis began.
+In 1930, the laboratory studies of psychokinesis began.
 Mixed results, sometimes accompanied by fraud and forgery, greatly hampered research.

 The most well-known psychokinesis test based on the toss of the dice was created by J.B.
 Ryan.
 As a result of his research, Ryan concluded that a substantial part of psychokinesis is extrasensory abilities that significantly affect the degree of psychokinesis.
 In order to move or distort an object psychokinetically, first of all, there should be a right perception of it in time and space.

 Ryan’s studies made the psychokinesis research divide into two separate streams: macro and micro psychokinesis.
 Macro-psychokinesis is clearly observable events like an impact on the coins and dice.
 Micro-psychokinesis is small and weak events are not perceived by the unaided eye and detected with the help of the statistical method: observation and recording the changing magnetic field, temperature and molecular composition of substances, etc. Modern researchers pay considerable attention to the micro-psychokinesis.

 Copyright © 2012-2020 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.